 Peg in surveying is also known as survey peg or survey stakes or survey marking stakes.

-Due to pointed ends of peg, it can be easily installed on the ground.
+Due to pointed ends of the peg, it can be easily installed on the ground.
 Wooden pegs are cheap and commonly used peg in surveying.

 1.1.
 Importance of Peg in Surveying

 Some of the importances of peg are:

 a.
 In surveying, the peg is very important to separate the boundaries.

 b.
 Peg helps in marking or locating the stations or points on the ground.

 c.
 Different color codes can be given to different pegs for increasing the surveying rate.
 (E.g. Using red colored peg for marking boundaries and using blue colored peg for marking interior details.)

 a.
 Used for fixing or marking the road alignments.

 b.
 Used for marking the boundaries of the land to be surveyed.